 01732 360 095

-Multiple types of waterproofing are especially recommended where the consequences of failure to achieve the desired grade are too high, which, it could be argued, is the case with most habitable basements.
+• the consequences of failure to achieve the required internal environment are deemed too high, which, it could be argued, is the case with most habitable basements.

 How does basement waterproofing work?: Basement Waterproofing – An Overview